Sun121sun/SIIMCO-and-LogAnalysis/README.md

       LogAnalysis-GN.py: It is the implement of Girvan and Newman algorithm. <tr/>

       A adjacency matrix with weights will be as the input, which represent the number of emails sent by individuals to the others.<tr/>

+      createGraph.py: We provided a method to change the matrix into a gml file.

       b.
 Fast Newman algorithm: it is proposed in the paper *" Fast algorithm for detecting community structure in networks"*.<tr/>